 TBG can be measured.
-It is increased in pregnancy, by estrogen therapy or oral contraceptive use, and in the acute phase of infectious hepatitis Overview of Acute Viral Hepatitis Acute viral hepatitis is diffuse liver inflammation caused by specific hepatotropic viruses that have diverse modes of transmission and epidemiologies.
+It is increased in pregnancy, by estrogen therapy, or by use of estrogen-progestin oral contraceptives, and in the acute phase of infectious hepatitis Overview of Acute Viral Hepatitis Acute viral hepatitis is diffuse liver inflammation caused by specific hepatotropic viruses that have diverse modes of transmission and epidemiologies.
 A nonspecific viral prodrome is followed... read more .
-TBG may also be increased by an X-linked abnormality.
-It is most commonly decreased by illnesses that reduce hepatic protein synthesis, use of anabolic steroids, and excessive corticosteroid use.
-Large doses of certain drugs, such as phenytoin and aspirin and their derivatives, displace T4 from its binding sites on TBG, which spuriously lowers total serum T4 levels.
+TBG may also be increased by an X-linked mutation in the gene encoding TBG.
+It is most commonly decreased by illnesses that reduce hepatic protein synthesis, use of anabolic steroids, the nephrotic syndrome, and excessive corticosteroid use.
+Large doses of certain medications, such as phenytoin and aspirin and their derivatives, displace T4 from its binding sites on TBG, which spuriously lowers total serum T4 levels.

 Autoantibodies to thyroid peroxidase

-The thyroid is the only source of thyroglobulin, which is readily detectable in the serum of healthy people and is usually elevated in patients with nontoxic or toxic goiter.
+The thyroid is the only source of thyroglobulin, which is readily detectable in the serum of healthy people and is usually elevated in patients with nontoxic or toxic (producing thyroid hormone and causing symptomatic hyperthyroidism) goiter.
 The principal use of serum thyroglobulin measurement is in evaluating patients after near-total or total thyroidectomy (with or without iodine-131 ablation) for differentiated thyroid cancer.
-Normal or elevated serum thyroglobulin values indicate the presence of residual normal or cancerous thyroid tissue in patients receiving TSH-suppressive doses of L-thyroxine or after withdrawal of L-thyroxine.
+Normal or elevated serum thyroglobulin values indicate the presence of residual normal or cancerous thyroid tissue in patients receiving TSH-suppressive doses of levothyroxine or after withdrawal of levothyroxine.
 However, thyroglobulin antibodies interfere with thyroglobulin measurement.

 Radioactive Iodine Uptake and Imaging